visgl/luma.gl/docs/developer-guide/README.md

-# Developer Guide
+# Development Environment

 To get started developing luma.gl, first make sure to install all dependancies from the repository root:

 `yarn bootstrap`

 luma.gl's source code is in the `modules/` directory.
-Development is mostly easily done by running the examples in development mode, e.g.:
+Development is most easily done by running the examples in development mode, e.g.:

 ```
 cd examples/core/instancing